clbarnes/python-template-sci/{{cookiecutter.project_name}}/README.md

 ### Containerisation

-This project can be containerised comes with [apptainer](https://apptainer.org/docs/user/main/quick_start.html) (bundling it with a python environment and full OS), so that it can be run on any system with apptainer installed.
+This project can be containerised with [apptainer](https://apptainer.org/docs/user/main/quick_start.html) (formerly called Singularity)
+(bundling it with a python environment and full OS) on linux, so that it can be run on any system with apptainer installed.

 Just run `make container` (requires sudo).